Aryan1092raj/Aryan1092raj/README.md

 ---

 ## ⚡ Fun Fact
-Always blending code, circuits, and logic to convert theory into working systems.
+Always blending code, circuits, and logic to turn theory into working systems.